Instructional Skill Level Descriptions

 • Jump into the water (with instructor)

-• Straight leg flutter kick on front—with or without barbell or noodle
+• Straight leg flutter kick on front—with barbell or noodle boat

 • Instructor supported front float